Past Events

 Race Director Meeting

-Triathlon Manitoba’s annual Race Director meeting will take place on Sunday, November 24th at 1:00 pm.
+Triathlon Manitoba’s annual Race Director meeting will take place on Sunday, December 7th at 1:00 pm.

 This meeting is intended for existing and aspiring race directors, giving an opportunity to set the calendar for the upcoming season; deliver updates on recent rule changes and discuss ways to strengthen our sport.

-If you’re keen to see what the 2025 Race Calendar might look like, here’s what we did in 2024.
+If you’re keen to see what the 2026 Race Calendar might look like, here’s what we did in 2025.
 We expect most will carry over and hope to add a few additional events and programs for newcomers to the sport.

 If you’re interested in attending, please contact the office.